To best index your webpages, the Site Search Crawler supports and abides by many different features of the modern web:

-Your webpages may include content that you do want ingested and content that you do not wanted ingested.
+Your webpages may include content that you do want indexed and content that you do not wanted indexed.
 In these scenarios you can use the content inclusion feature to whitelist elements of your pages for indexing.

 For example, if you would like to index a single content section of every page you can set